f392r573/PHSX815_Week6/README.md

 ## Code Usage

--Can be run from the command line using the -h flag to display usage options.
+-Can be run from python3 Integration.py

--Python Integration.py -N [number of intervals] -a [lower bound of integration] -b [upper bound of integration]